roboyoshi/datacurator-filetree/root/video/movies/README.md

 # Naming Scheme

-Naming schema can be as follows:
+Naming scheme can be as follows:
 ```
 MovieTitle (Year) {Identifier} /
 ├── MovieTitle (Year) {Identifier}.mkv